IBM-Blockchain-Archive/marbles/tutorial_part1.md

 The `Write()` function is equally simple but unlike query, write is found in our `Run()` list.
 `Write()` uses `stub.PutState(name, value)` to store the key/value pair.
 Note that the name is a string, and that value is an array of bytes.
-Most of the chaincode we will create will mimic parts of query or parts of write.
+Most of the chaincode we will create will mimic parts of read or parts of write.

 What I mean by that is that we will use `PutState()` and `GetState()` as the basic building blocks for any cc functions we need to create.
 Marbles is going to use something that I'm going to call a "monolithic chaincode model".